IsaacScript/isaacscript/README.md

 npm install isaacscript-lint --save-dev
 ```

+(It should be a development dependency because it is only used to lint your code pre-production.)

 ### Step 2 - `eslintrc.js`

 Create a `eslintrc.js` file in the root of your repository: